patrikhuber/eos/README.md

 help(eos) # check the documentation
 ```

+See [`demo.py`](https://github.com/patrikhuber/eos/blob/master/python/demo.py) for an example on how to run the fitting.

 ## Matlab bindings

 _Experimental_: eos includes Matlab bindings for the `fit_shape_and_pose(...)` function, which means the fitting can be run from Matlab.
 Set `-DEOS_GENERATE_MATLAB_BINDINGS=on` when running `cmake` to build the required mex-file and run the `INSTALL` target to install everything.
 (Set `Matlab_ROOT_DIR` to point to your Matlab directory if it's not found automatically).
 More bindings (e.g. the MorphableModel itself) might be added in the future.